 It is calculated on orders in a date range so you'll end up with some average customers, some high value customers, and some low value customers.
 Your store's specific mix of different customer segments will determine what your AOV ends up at.

-(That’s actually one way to increase the average order value: try to get more customers from the higher end to make more purchases).
+(That's actually one way to increase the average order value: try to get more customers on the higher end to make more purchases).

 Calculating Average Order Value

 Calculating your average order value in Shopify is quite easy.
 You need to know how many orders happened and the total sales for those orders.
 Often AOV is calculated in a date range.

 For this example, let's calculate the Average Order Value for two different months, April and May 2016.
 Using the Sales by Month report in Shopify gives us all the data we need.